- What is the waiting time for a ceremony?

 The Shire of Harvey hold Citizenship Ceremonies four times a year with the first one occuring in January (Australia Day).
 Ceremonies (other than the Australia Day one) are held in the Council Chambers where the candidates receive a Certificate from the Australian Government confirming their new nationality.

-Citizenship application forms are available from Post Offices around the area, via the Department of Immigration and Citizenship’s website or Information Line on 131 880.
+Citizenship application forms are available via the Department of Home Affairs website or Information Line on 131 880.

-Following this process the Department of Immigration and Citizenship will confirm candidate’s eligibility to participate in a Ceremony by the associated Shire, with a conferral report received every month.
+Following this process the Department of Home Affairs will confirm candidate’s eligibility to participate in a Ceremony by the associated Shire, with a conferral report received every month.

 It should be noted that the Shire is only responsible for conducting the Ceremony following the Department’s approval of applications.